mnbucher/geneviz/README.md

 npm run build
 ```

-### Setting up the Management API
+### Setting up the Data Layer

-In order to run the Management API of GENEVIZ, Python 3.7 needs to be installed first, which can be done through the Website:
+In order to run the Data Layer of GENEVIZ, Python 3.7 needs to be installed first, which can be done through the Website:

 [https://www.python.org/downloads/](https://www.python.org/downloads/)